justADeni/SoulGraves/README.md

 # Whether souls will drop XP when they burst
 souls-drop-xp: true

+# Whether souls will store items when they are created
+# If both souls-store-items and souls-store-xp are false, souls will not spawn
+souls-store-items: true

+# Whether souls will store XP when they are created
+# If both souls-store-items and souls-store-xp are false, souls will not spawn
+souls-store-xp: true

 # What sounds to play when a soul is collected
 # The format is 'soundEvent, volume, pitch'